 a.
-Size: United States is large too and it covers most of the north American continent.
+Size: United States is large too and it covers most of the -North American continent.

 b.
 Travel: Most Americans have visited only a few of the 50 states.

 c.
 Climate: The weather can be extremely different in the northern and the southern parts of the country.